Last updated on April 1st, 2022

 Right after a bed, the wardrobe is the next most important piece of furniture in your bedroom.
 And given that this is, in all likelihood, the first thing you see every morning and the last thing you see before you sleep, it’s important that it isn’t just functional, but also pleasant to look at and reflective of who you are.

-1. Free-Standing Wardrobes
+1. Free-standing Wardrobes

-These are the most common and standard style of wardrobes, with their shutters opening in the front.
+These are the most common and standard styles of wardrobes, with their shutters opening in the front.
 They can be made with or without handles and happen to be quite a versatile and easily lockable wardrobe solution.

 A pre-requisite here is a large enough space for you to be able to open the doors and access the items inside.
-And a major advantage in these is that the entire wardrobe can be accessed at one go, by opening all the shutters together, something that can’t be done with sliding-door wardrobes.
+And a major advantage of these is that the entire wardrobe can be accessed at one go, by opening all the shutters together, something that can’t be done with sliding-door wardrobes.

-3. Sliding-Door Wardrobes
+3. Sliding-door Wardrobes

 These are a contemporary and stylish take on the classic hinged-door wardrobes, with their sliding doors gliding smoothly on tracks.

-Usually designed with two, three or four sliding doors, these can be great space-savers in this age where square-footage comes at a considerable premium, as they free up all the space that the pull-out hinged doors would otherwise take.
+Usually designed with two, three, or four sliding doors, these can be great space-savers in this age where square-footage comes at a considerable premium, as they free up all the space that the pull-out hinged doors would otherwise take.

 The one thing you would need to ensure with sliding-door wardrobes is the quality of materials you choose for the tracks that the doors slide on, to ensure that their movement is smooth and noise-free.

 4. Walk-in Wardrobes